c20mp/DataAnalyzerProject/README.md

 Then use it to give me advice on ONE of these questions:

 1. I have $50,000 dollars I'd like to invest in a Disney film.
-What kind of film project should I invest in to give me best chances of making my money back?
+What kind of film project gives me best chances of making my money back?

 2. I want to challenge drug lobbies that are effecting health care legislation.
-Who should I target first?
+Who should I target?

 3. I have $500 to bet on next year's NCAA basketball tournament.
 How should I pick a team?